SVCD stands for Super Video CD . It can be considered a ‘superior’ version of VCD.

 The China Recording Standards Committee under the Chinese government first developed the format in 1998 together with the VCD consortium consisting of Sony, Philips, Matsushita and JVC.

 About 35 to 45 minutes of video content can be fitted into an SVCD, depending on the video quality selected.
 The higher the video quality, the shorter the playback time would be.

-SVCDs can be played back on most DVD players and some VCD players and also over CD_ROM and DVD-ROm drives.
+SVCDs can be played back on most DVD players and also over CD-ROM and DVD-ROM drives.

 SVCD has the capabilities of DVD to store multiple audio tracks, still images, subtitles, chapters, menus and even playlists.

 SVCD’s resolution is twice the resolution of VCD.
 Under PAL the resolution is 480×576.
 For NTSC it is 480×480.

 If you find playing SVCD is a problem owing to a lack of equipment or incompatible software, then you can try converting it to a popular video format like MP4.

 To do that you would need a SVCD converter.
 The method is you convert the avseq.dat file in the SVCD to MP4.

 Copy the avseq.dat file from the mpegav folder to your computer hard disk and then import/upload it to a dat to MP4 video converter.

 You can any of these free online video converters to do it.